Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Results

-Despite using a limited dataset (e.g., $600$ trajectory points for the vacancy case), our potential landscape identifies a subset of the configurations.
-For the mono-vacancy, we find three distinct local minima, and for the di-vacancy, two.
-This is fewer than the several configurations identified in the finer-grained, configuration-specific analysis of Ref.~\cite{Pertsinidis_Equilibrium_2001}.
-Crucially, however, the energy differences between these states are in excellent agreement in order of magnitude ($0.1\text{--}1 \,k_{\mathrm{B}}T$) with the reported $\Delta{F}$ values, demonstrating the robustness of our method.
-It is noteworthy that these agreements are achieved without incorporating any microscopic details of the defect configurations; the potential is derived solely from the time-series data of the defect positions.
+Despite a limited dataset (e.g., $600$ motion data points for the vacancy case), the computed potential landscape identifies an abundance of features.
+For both vacancies, we find five distinct local minima.
+Though the numbers are more than those identified in the finer-grained, configuration-specific examination of Ref.~\cite{Pertsinidis_Equilibrium_2001}, the energy differences between these states are in excellent agreement in order of magnitude ($0.1\text{--}1 \,k_{\mathrm{B}}T$) with the reported $\Delta{F}$ values, demonstrating the effectiveness of our method.
+It is noteworthy that these agreements are achieved without incorporating any microscopic details of the defect configurations; the potential is obtained solely from the time-series data of the defect positions.

 The results for the mono-interstitial ($197$ trajectory points) also yield an energy difference consistent in magnitude with the vacancy cases.
-In stark contrast, the landscape for the di-interstitial ($61$ points) yields an energy difference that is orders of magnitude larger than those for the other defect types and is physically implausible.
-This severe discrepancy is unequivocally attributed to the exceptionally small dataset, which is insufficient for a reliable reconstruction.
-Therefore, the di-interstitial results are excluded from the subsequent quantitative analysis.
+In stark contrast, the landscape for the di-interstitial ($61$ points) yields a value that is orders of magnitude larger than those for the other defect types.
+This severe discrepancy may be attributed to the exceptionally small dataset, which is likely inadequate for a reliable construction.
+We will therefore exclude the di-interstitial results in subsequent quantitative analysis.

-The saddle points in the energy landscape correspond to transition states.
-The range of energy barriers for configurational changes is estimated from the difference between the global minimum and, respectively, the lowest and highest saddle points (see Table \ref{table:barrier_comparison}).
+The saddle points in the potential landscape correspond to transition states.
+The range of activation barriers for state changes may be identified by their lowest and highest saddle points (see Table \ref{table:barrier_comparison}).
 For both vacancies ($600$ points) and the mono-interstitial ($197$ points), this barrier range is on the order of $0.1$ to $1 \,k_{\mathrm{B}}T$.
-This energy scale matches that of the free energy differences, consistent with the prior expectation that the energy barriers for configurational changes would be on the same scale as the free energy differences in this system \cite{Pertsinidis_2005}.
-Such barriers are readily surmounted at room temperature ($T=295\,\mathrm{K}$), providing a natural explanation for the frequent configurational transitions observed experimentally.
+This energy scale matches that of the free energy differences, consistent with the prior expectation that the activation barriers for the changes would be on the same scale as the free energy differences in this system \cite{Pertsinidis_2005}.
+Such barriers are readily surmounted at room temperature ($T=295\,\mathrm{K}$), providing a natural explanation for the frequent hops observed experimentally.